 - Kitchen bathroom scales

 I also hope the kitchen scales with their sensors passed as a positive association.
 It is also noticeable that (status) monitoring without sensors is almost impossible.
 An e-chain® cable carrier, or at least its direct attachments, can also be equipped with a wide variety of simple sensors.
 The big advantage of this technology is that you don't need any additional software or an additional computer.
-The only thing that is required is electricity, which in most cases is not a problem with an energy chain.
+The only thing that is required is electricity, which in most cases is not a problem with an e-chain.

 i.Sense - condition monitoring from igus®